Preference Learning in School Choice Problems: Model

-Similar to the Boston mechanism, the DA mechanism assigns students to schools in multiple rounds.
-However, the student assignment to schools is deferred.
-In each round, the mechanism assigns all students to their top choices among the schools that have not rejected them, up to the schools' full capacities.
-There exists an alternative characterization of the mechanism for the current setting \citep{azevedo2016supply}.
-The idea is to find market-clearing priority cutoffs $p_s, p_a, p_b \in [0,1]$.
-A student is assigned to a top-choice school among the schools that have cutoffs lower than the student's priority ranking.
-Unique market-clearing cutoffs exist so that the assignment of students to schools is feasible given school capacities.
+The DA mechanism is similar to the Boston mechanism, but it defers the assignments in each round until the end of all rounds.
+The mechanism is also characterized by market-clearing priority level cutoffs \citep{azevedo2016supply}.
+Market-clearing priority cutoffs $p_s, p_a, p_b \in [0,1]$ are such that assigning each student to her top choice among the schools that have cutoffs lower than the student's priority ranking exactly meets the schools' capacities.
+It is known that market-clearing cutoffs uniquely exist.
+In our setup, every student is guaranteed to match at least with school $b$, so $p_b=0$.
+If a large fraction $r \geq \frac{\lambda_s}{\lambda_s + \lambda_a}$ of students report $sab$, that is, school $s$ receives more applications than school $a$ relative to their capacities, then the market-clearing cutoffs must satisfy $p_s \geq p_a > p_b = 0$.

-To illustrate how to find market-clearing cutoffs, suppose a large fraction $r$ of students report $sab$ so that $r \geq \frac{\lambda_s}{\lambda_s + \lambda_a}$.
-Since school $s$ receives more applications than school $a$, and every student is guaranteed to match at least with school $b$, we consider cutoffs such that $p_s \geq p_a > p_b = 0$.
-Among students who report $sab$, those with priorities higher than $p_s$ match with school $s$.
-Other students with priority rankings either between $p_a$ and $p_s$ or below $p_a$ match with school $a$ or $b$, respectively.
-On the other hand, students who report $asb$ match with either school $a$ or $b$ depending on their priorities to be above or below the cutoff $p_a$.
-The following table tabulates the cutoff-based assignment.
+The assignment of students through the DA mechanism is determined as follows.
+For students who report $sab$, those whose priority rankings are higher than $p_s$ are assigned to school $s$, while those with priority rankings between $p_a$ and $p_s$ or below $p_a$ are assigned to school $a$ or $b$, respectively.
+For students who report $asb$, their assignments to either school $a$ or $b$ depend on whether their priority rankings are above or below the cutoff $p_a$.
+This assignment by priority cutoffs is:

-The market-clearing cutoffs satisfy $(1-p_s)r = \lambda_s$ and $(p_s - p_a)r + (1-p_a)(1-r) = \lambda_a$.
-The student assignment to schools by market-clearing cutoffs is given in Panel (a) of Table \ref{table:DA_mechanism}, which also contains the other case whose derivation is omitted for brevity.\footnote{ The Top-Trading-Cycles (TTC) mechanism is equivalent to the DA mechanism in our setting.
-The TTC mechanism first distributes students to schools randomly so that the populations of the students according to their rank-order lists and the endowments are
+The cutoffs are market-clearing if $(1-p_s)r = \lambda_s$ and $(p_s - p_a)r + (1-p_a)(1-r) = \lambda_a$, subject to the constraint $p_s \geq p_a > p_b=0$.
+By replacing the priority cutoffs with market-clearing values, we obtain the student assignment, which is shown in Panel (a) of Table \ref{table:DA_mechanism}.
+The other case is not shown due to brevity.\footnote{ The Top-Trading-Cycles (TTC) mechanism with a random endowment is equivalent to the DA in our setting.
+For any proportion $r$ of students who report $sab$, the initial assignment of students is